 What does the Coolproducts campaign want?

-- The current review should focus on the standby and networked standby consumption of professional and commercial equipment.
-Tremendous energy savings potential is presumably hiding there and there is no evident technical justification why domestic products should be regulated and not professional and commercial products.
+Attention should be paid to the standby consumption of professional and commercial equipment.
+It has great energy savings potential, and there is no justification why such equipment should not be regulated if domestic appliances are.